maxfriedrich/maxfriedrich.github.io/_posts/2025-01-02-uv-lambda-cdk.md

 This post shows how to deploy AWS Lambda Python functions from a [uv](https://docs.astral.sh/uv/) [workspace](https://docs.astral.sh/uv/concepts/projects/workspaces/) with [CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).
 We build a custom construct based on `uv sync` that can be used as a replacement for the [aws-lambda-python-alpha `PythonFunction` construct](https://github.com/aws/aws-cdk/tree/main/packages/%40aws-cdk/aws-lambda-python-alpha).

+Update 2025-02-15: with a small hack it's also possible to build Docker Lambda assets with this approach, see [Docker Lambda Functions](#docker-lambda-functions).

 ## Setup

 In our example, we use a workspace with a layout like this: